-Vulnerability is the degree of openness between oneself and others.
+Vulnerability, our theme this week, is the degree of openness between oneself and others.
 Finding the right degree is a balancing act.
-A related challenge in ministry is confidentiality—that is, how open can you be about someone else?
+A related challenge in ministry is confidentiality–that is, how open can you be about someone else?
 These nine questions can help you decide whether what you know should be shared.

 1. Am I telling this to someone who can do something about the problem by helping the person or offering discipline or correction?

 2. If not, am I telling this to someone who is wise enough to help me sort out my feelings and courageous enough to make me do the right thing: to confront the person or to confess where I was at fault?

 3. Is this news approved for sharing?